jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-2.rst

 .. include:: ../emojis.rst

 In this part of the series, we're going to really dig into what *state* actually is.
 We'll use analogies from real life, and then look at how we might model real-life state using Python data structures.
-Then, we'll use what we've learned to go further, tracking changes in state as *events* that we can respond to with code.

 But first, we'll discuss a common problem that all budding electronics engineers have to deal with at some point: "noisy" buttons and how to make them "un-noisy", commonly referred to as "debouncing".

-We'll talk about how to fix the problem with blocking (and what blocking is, and why its bad).
+We'll talk about fixing the problem in the worst, but maybe easiest way: by *blocking*.
+We'll also talk about why it's bad.

-We'll use debouncing as a backdrop to apply what we're learning about state and events, by solving the problem *without blocking*.

 ..
 PELICAN_END_SUMMARY